inbo/tutorials/content/tutorials/development_containers/index.md

 ---
-title: Containers: An Overview
+title: "Containers: An Overview"
-description: Introduction to containerization and the practical use of Docker-like tools.
+description: "Introduction to containerization and the practical use of Docker-like tools."
 date: "2025-02-21"
 authors: [falkmielke]
 categories: ["development", "open science"]